marcoratto/mqttsn12-java-tools/README.md

-# mqttsn12-tools
+# mqttsn12-java-tools
-Sample tools publisher and subscriber of the protocol MQTT-SN 1.2
+Command line tools written in Java for the MQTT-SN (MQTT for Sensor Networks) protocol.